PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Long range fighting design diary.md

 ### default costs for purchasing new paths

-- +2: midlevel route
+- +2: midlevel choice
-- +4: high level route
+- +4: high level choice
 - each option increases penalty in region by 1
 - base bonus dependent on terrain type
 	- forests are cheaper, +5 to check